meabert/proxmox-tips-n-tricks/README.md

 debhelper equivs git vim-nox
 </pre>

-<b><h4>Bonus:</h4></b> If you are using a server chances are high the motherboard
+Bonus:
-has some sort of administrative controller, these tools will help to monitor, divulge logs and send SET changes to the controller.
-Various tools, not all may be required depending on your motherboard ex.
-Redfish is not manufacturer specific.
+If you are using a server chassis then chances are high the motherboard has some sort of administrative controller, commonly referred to as IPMI (Intelligent Platform Management Interface) or BMC (Baseboard Management Controller) these tools will help to monitor, divulge logs and send SET changes to the controller.
+Various tools, not all may be required depending on your motherboard make and mode ie. Redfish API is not manufacturer specific.

 <pre style="white-space: pre-wrap;">
 apt install ilorest python3-sushy redfishtool python3-pyipmi python3-pyghmi